 For your safety and to prevent possible damage to your vehicle, do not exceed the maximum load recommended by the vehicle manufacturer (GVWR).
-Although your Air Helper Springs are rated at a maximum inflation pressure of 100 psi, this pressure may allow you to carry too great a load on some vehicles.
-It is best to have your vehicle weighed once it is completely loaded and compare that weight to the maximum allowed.
-Check your vehicle owner's manual or data plate on driver's side door for maximum loads listed for your vehicle.
+Although your air helper springs are rated at a maximum inflation pressure of 100 P.S.I., this pressure may allow you to carry too great a load on some vehicles.
+Check your vehicle owner's manual for maximum loads listed for your vehicle.

-When inflating your Air Helper Springs, add air pressure in small quantities, checking pressure frequently during inflation.
+When inflating your air helper springs, add air pressure in small quantities, checking pressure frequently during inflation.
 The air spring requires much less air volume than a tire and, therefore, inflates much quicker.

-Parts list
+Parts List